MhisterKhing6/AirBnB_clone_v2/README.md

 where a command interpreter in python is build in order to manage object.

-..Using Database as Storage Engine..
-This Project use mysql database engine

 ..Starting the project..

 .1 Get and understand all the information needed